ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 * For corporate maintained collections, the repository can be named ``COMPANY_NAME.PRODUCT_NAME``, for example ``ibm.db2``.
 * Avoid FQCN/repository names:

-  * which are unnecessary long: try to make it compact but clear.
+  * which are unnecessarily long: try to make it compact but clear.
   * contain the same words / collocations in ``NAMESPACE`` and ``COLLECTION`` parts, for example ``my_system.my_system``.

 .. note::